-Private-sector standards of accounting and financial reporting issued prior to December 1, 1989, generally are followed in the government-wide financial statements to the extent that those standards do not conflict with or contradict guidance of the Governmental Accounting Standards Board.
+Private-sector standards of accounting and financial reporting issued prior to December 1, 1989, generally are followed in both the government-wide and proprietary fund financial statements to the extent that those standards do not conflict with or contradict guidance of the Governmental Accounting Standards Board.
+Governments also have the option of following subsequent private-sector guidance for their business-type activities and enterprise funds, subject to this same limitation.
+The government has elected not to follow subsequent private-sector guidance.

-As a general rule the effect of interfund activity has been eliminated from the government-wide financial statements.
+As a general rule, the effect of interfund activity has been eliminated from the government-wide financial statements.